nklabs/matlib/README.md

-# matlib
+# nkMatlib

-Matlib is a SystemVerilog library for pipelined fixed-point matrix, vector and scalar operations.
-It was designed to help convert MATLAB code to SystemVerilog while preserving a direct correspondence between the source code of both languages.
+nkMatlib is a SystemVerilog library for pipelined fixed-point matrix, vector and scalar operations.
+It was designed to help convert MATLAB code to SystemVerilog while preserving some kind of direct correspondence between the source code of both languages.

 ## Basic idea